himangg/Machine-Learning-Project/README.md

-This is a pre final year undergraduate project for Machine Learning course.
+# DeepFake Image Detection

+This project is an undergraduate project developed using concepts of Classical Machine Learning and CNN.
+The aim is to create a deep fake image detection system using classical ML techniqueshaving performance comparable to CNN models.